Chart Color Schemes

 Karoonda - Lameroo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Karoonda - Lameroo, as per the latest Census evaluation, 96.6% of dwellings were houses while 3.4% consisted of semi-detached homes, apartments, and other types.
-This differs from Non-Metro SA's figures of 89.9% houses and 10.1% other dwellings.
-Home ownership in Karoonda - Lameroo stood at 54.8%, with mortgaged properties at 26.6% and rented ones at 18.6%.
+Dwelling structure in Karoonda - Lameroo, as per the latest Census, consisted of 96.6% houses and 3.4% other dwellings.
+Non-Metro SA had 89.9% houses and 10.1% other dwellings.
+Home ownership in Karoonda - Lameroo was 54.8%, with mortgaged dwellings at 26.6% and rented ones at 18.6%.
 The median monthly mortgage repayment was $661, lower than Non-Metro SA's average of $1,083.
-Weekly rent in the area was recorded as $160, compared to Non-Metro SA's $220.
-Nationally, Karoonda - Lameroo's median monthly mortgage repayment is significantly lower at $661 than the Australian average of $1,863, and weekly rents are substantially below the national figure of $375.
+Median weekly rent in the area was $160, compared to Non-Metro SA's $220.
+Nationally, Karoonda - Lameroo's mortgage repayments were significantly lower at $661 versus Australia's average of $1,863, and rents were substantially lower at $160 compared to the national figure of $375.

 Frequently Asked Questions - Housing